Introduction to Plant Physiology (PLSC 3005W)

 4 Credits, Spring Semester

-In this class the students will hone basic knowledge and develop hands-on experience with key plant processes including whole-plant water relations, mineral nutrition, photosynthesis, respiration, nitrogen fixation, long distance transport, hormonal regulation and how they respond to environmental stresses such as drought, heat, chilling and pathogens.
+In this class students will hone basic knowledge and develop hands-on experience with key plant processes including whole-plant water relations, mineral nutrition, photosynthesis, respiration, nitrogen fixation, long distance transport, hormonal regulation and how they respond to environmental stresses such as drought, heat, chilling and pathogens.
 Lectures, in-class group discussions and 5’ workshops will be complemented with labs in which students will master the basics of scientific investigation and data analysis.
 This is also a Writing Intensive (WI) class and throughout the course, students will learn key techniques in scientific writing, which are needed to communicate their findings as lab reports and oral presentations.
 This class is ideal for students who would like to develop a basic and "big picture" understanding of plant organismal physiology.

 2 Credits, Fall Semesters